smartdevicelink/sdl_evolution/proposals/NNNN-manager-update-display-capability.md

 ## Proposed solution

-The solution for the java suite is to extend the system capability manager to return the `DisplayCapability` array when `SystemCapabilityType.DISPLAYS` is used as a param.
+The solution for the Java Suite library is to extend the system capability manager to return the `DisplayCapability` array when `SystemCapabilityType.DISPLAYS` is used as a param.
 Different to other async types the manager will not subscribe to `DISPLAYS` as auto subscription is provided to applications.

 ### Deprecate custom Java capability types